mvxcvi/browserid-rails/README.md

 Once that's accomplished, the app is ready to use BrowserID for authentication.
 To add login and logout links to the site, use the `login_link` and `logout_link` helpers.
-These accept optional link text and targets as parameters:
+These accept an optional link text as a parameter:

+    <%= logout_link %>

     <%= login_link "Login with Persona" %>

-    <%= login_link "Login", auth_path %>

-If the path is not provided, the link helpers will use `login_path` and `logout_path` if they are available, otherwise the link targets will be `#`.
-The coffeescript assets add on-click handlers to the links which trigger the Persona code to request new assertions or destroy existing ones.
+The coffeescript asset adds on-click handlers to the links which trigger the Persona code to request new assertions or destroy existing ones.

 TODO: include Persona branding assets